Module pl.stringx

 • s string the string.

-• keep_ends bool include line ends. (optional)
+• keep_ends boolean include line ends. (optional)

 Returns: